dhyuan99/3dSemiPose/README.md

-## A Synthesis Approach to Semi-Supervised 3D Pose Estimation from Single Images (Under CVPR2021 Anonymous Review)
+## A Synthesis Approach to Semi-Supervised 3D Pose Estimation from Single Images

 ### Human Qualitative Results